Last Updated: 8/21/23 | August 21, 2023

-I suggest the following itinerary: flying into the capital, Nur-Sultan (formerly Astana) (airport code TSE), heading north to nearby Lake Burabay, taking a fast train back south to Karaganda, then an overnight classic train to Almaty in the southeast, with a possible extension to Turkistan (a city and region in the south of the country).
+I suggest the following itinerary: flying into the capital, Astana (new airport code NQZ), heading north to Lake Burabay, taking a fast train back south to Karaganda, then an overnight classic train to Almaty in the southeast, with a possible extension to Turkistan (a city and region in the south of the country).

 If you want to continue on in Central Asia, you can easily extend your trip from Almaty to see the gorgeous mountain vistas of nearby Kyrgyzstan or continue by train from Turkistan south to Uzbekistan.

 The best time to go is between May and October, as northern Kazakhstan is blanketed in snow from November through April, with typical temps in the minus-10 C range.
 Those wanting to snow ski or experience the excitement of New Year’s, the country’s biggest holiday, however, should consider a wintertime trip.

 Visas are no longer needed for many visitors to Kazakhstan (for 30 days), and a private trip visa (90 days) can now be obtained without a Letter-of-Invitation (LOI).
 Kyrgyzstan (60 days) and Uzbekistan (30 days) also have visa-free regimes, though always check your passport country’s specific visa requirements in advance.

 There are three types of trains: the fast business-class Talgo, regular long-distance trains, and regional electrics.
 Budget travelers should opt for regular trains for most trips.
 Regional electrics, sometimes called “elektrichka” or “elektropoyezd,” are generally slow and will be of limited use.
 In recent years, Kazakhstan has been upgrading many long-distance trains to the modern Talgo-class wagons, though the classic Soviet-style railcars are still found on regional routes.